casper-network/docs-redux/docs/operators/setup/basic-node-configuration.md

 sudo -u casper /etc/casper/node_util.py stage_protocols <NETWORK_CONFIG>
 ```

 For `<NETWORK_CONFIG>`, we use `casper.conf` for Mainnet and `casper-test.conf` for Testnet.
-This will install all currently released protocols in one step.
+This will install the protocol versions that are currently relevant—typically the active version and any upcoming upgrade.

 This command will do the following for each protocol not installed with `1_5_8` as example here:
 - Create `/var/lib/casper/bin/1_5_8/` and expand the `bin.tar.gz` containing at a minimum `casper-node`